bxio/Textual-Settings/README.md

 ---------------------
 [Textual](http://www.sublimetext.com/) is my main IRC client.
 This is just a backup of my settings, so I can sync across multiple machines.
 I have fine-tuned these to fit best with my workflow, so feel free to use whatever you find in here.

-This is the folder `Default location: `cd ~/Library/Containers/com.codeux.irc.textual/Data/Library/Application\ Support/Textual\ IRC/`
-` on my Mac OS X machine.
+This is the folder `cd ~/Library/Containers/com.codeux.irc.textual/Data/Library/Application\ Support/Textual\ IRC/` ` on my Mac OS X machine.

 ## Installation